top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/15_system_identification.md

     duckiebot $ source environment.sh

-Step 2: Place the chessboard vertically on the Duckiebot, and place the Duckiebot in front of it at a distance of approximately 2 meters, as shown in the image.
+Step 2: Place the Duckiebot in front of the chessboard at a distance of approximately 2 meters, as shown in the image.

 Step 3: Run the calibration procedure